Gizmodgery: Release

+In 1999, Michael Simpson of the Dust Brothers remixed the toy recording of "Suzie Q Sailaway", which Mahaffey preferred over the original version.
+It was released on July 27, 2001, as part of the compilation album Selfafornia.
+It included other cut songs from Gizmodgerys recording sessions, with "Resurrect" as its final track.
 A music video for "Trunk Fulla Amps" directed by Reed Ridley was released in February 2001.
 It was intended to be broadcast for MTV's "Indie Day", but the band did not qualify due to their contract with DreamWorks.
-Self produced a 30-second advertisement consisting of a comically edited version of the music video alongside an animated salesman voice-over and footage of guitarist Mike Mahaffey dancing.
-A majority of the album's budget was spent airing this commercial during the Super Bowl XXXV in select areas of the east coast.
-The advertisement and music video were both made available for download from Spongebath's website.
+Self produced a 30-second advertisement consisting of a comically edited version of the music video, which aired during the Super Bowl XXXV in select areas of the east coast, alongside the 2000 MTV Video Music Awards.
+Both videos were available for download from Spongebath's website.